Arthur Machen: Other fields

-In music, the composer John Ireland found Machen's works to be a life-changing experience that directly influenced much of his composition.
+In music, the composer John Ireland found Machen's works to be a life-changing experience that directly influenced much of his composition – specifically the piano piece The Scarlet Ceremonies (1912–13, founded on a quotation from "The White People"); the symphonic rhapsody Mai-Dun (1920–21, believed to have been inspired by The Hill of Dreams); and Legend for piano and orchestra (1933), which is dedicated to Machen.

 Mark E. Smith of The Fall also found Machen an inspiration.
 Likewise, Current 93 have drawn on the mystical and occult leanings of Machen, with songs such as "The Inmost Light", which shares its title with Machen's story.
 Some artists on the Ghost Box Music label like Belbury Poly and The Focus Group draw heavily on Machen.
 It is an interest also shared by film directors like Mexican Rogelio A. González who made a successful version of "The Islington Mystery" as El Esqueleto de la señora Morales (1960), adapted by Luis Alcoriza, a frequent collaborator in Luis Buñuel's classic films.
 This interest in Machen's works among filmmakers is also shared by Guillermo del Toro and Richard Stanley.
 Other notable figures with an enthusiasm for Machen have included Brocard Sewell, Barry Humphries, Stewart Lee and Rowan Williams, Archbishop of Canterbury.

 Literary societies

 An Arthur Machen Society was established in 1948 in the United States and survived until the 1960s.
 It was followed by the Arthur Machen Society based in the UK, in 1986, which in turn was replaced by the current literary society, The Friends of Arthur Machen.

 The Friends of Arthur Machen (FoAM) is a non-profit international literary society founded in 1998 dedicated to supporting interest in Arthur Machen and his work, and to aid research.
 It publishes two journals: Faunus, which reprints rare Machen articles and criticism of his work, and Machenalia.
 It fosters interest not only in Machen but in events in which he played a key part, such as the Angels of Mons affair, and organises psychogeographic excursions.

-Prominent members include Javier Marías, Stewart Lee and R. B. Russell of Tartarus Press.
+Prominent members include Alan Moore, Stewart Lee and R. B. Russell of Tartarus Press.
 The society was nominated for a World Fantasy Special Award: Non-Professional in 2006.